This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 Row 2: ch1, sc in 3rd loop of each st to cuff, ss in flo of each remaining st to end.

-Row 3: ch1, ss in flo of each st of cuff, Exhdc in each remaining st to end.
+Row 3: ch1, ss in flo of each st of cuff (20 in this case), Exhdc in each remaining st to end.

 Row 4: Repeat Row 2.